51Degrees/specifications/pipeline-specification/packaging-and-structure.md

 Automated tests and expected to be present in the same repository as the API code and will be run as part of CI/CD workflows.
 For more details, see [automated testing](automated-testing.md).

-### Test data

-We recommend that for convenience, test data of some kind is distributed with library code and examples.
-We also recommend that alternative means of updating test data are provided.